locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p1.md

 While the data warehouse SLA should articulate your commitment to deliver exemplary data services, it should also include commitments from the stakeholder side.
 After all, all good relationships require both parties to participate.
 The stakeholder-Analytics relationship requires commitment and collaboration from both sides.

 That being said, it's important to determine *the right* SLA for your business.
 Committing to an SLA of 99.9999% uptime will require tons of careful engineering work and a rigorous on-call schedule.
 If you don't actually need such a high uptime commitment, you shouldn't have one!
-I'll be talking more about how to find the right SLA for you in part 2.
+I will be talking more about how to find the right SLA for you in part two.

 ## Writing you SLA

 ### The template
 The goal of writing an SLA to your internal stakeholders is not to create a detailed legal document that covers every possible situation.
 Instead, your SLA with your stakeholders is designed to get everyone on the same page.
 Issues with stakeholders are often a result of misalignment of expectations.
 In the spirit of formalizing the promise we are making to our stakeholders, with whom we already have a collaborative, friendly relationship, let's write... a letter.

 Here is an SLA letter template partly inspired by the elements of an SLA described by Dinesh Verma in [Service Level Agreements on IP Networks](https://pdfs.semanticscholar.org/b526/8efaeac72624220bcdefa40cd44bf59aff90.pdf).
-Let's review the template here and then I will explore each section in more detail below and in part 2 of this post:
+Let's review the template here and then I will explore each section in more detail below and in part two of this post:

 >Dear **[stakeholder]**,
 >